Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 ## Application

 To connect each system, there will be 2 soldered breadboards.
 One will connect the 12 volt convertor to the power switch and then connect that output to both of the step-down converters.
 The output of those will be connected to their actual systems.
 The second will connect the 24 volt converter to the switch and then connect the output of that switch to the actual system.
-The board that will be used will be a double-sided ENIG Protoboard, Solderable Breadboard of varying sizes.
-[9]
+The board that will be used will be a double-sided ENIG Protoboard [9].

 There are also plans to 3d print a box to encapsulate each power system's components if time permits.